 The AssureMOSS1 (Assurance and certification in secure Multi-party Open Software and Services) project develops methods and tools that support the secure development of open software throughout its entire life-cycle.
-Work package 5 of AssureMOSS includes the development of a risk assessment method as well as the automatic re-certification based on the risk assessment results [17].
-In the certification model and certification life-cycle proposed, there are overlaps with the proposals described in Section 6.2.2.
+Work package 5 of AssureMOSS includes the development of a risk assessment method as well as the automatic re-certification based on the risk assessment results [24].
+In the certification model and certification life-cycle proposed, there are overlaps with the proposals described in section 6.2.1.
 For example, the AssureMOSS methods aim at covering different certification frameworks, including the EUCS, and differentiate between an initial "baseline certification" and following "delta certifications", where the initial audit is confirmed by a human auditor and can be confirmed automatically thereafter.
 This confirms the assumptions made in MEDINA: The configuration of tools, as well as certain parameters and thresholds need to be acknowledged by an auditor before they can be trusted.
 Also, the authors differentiate between "minor changes" and "major changes" in the system which conform to the minor and major deviations defined in the EUCS and used in this deliverable as well.
-Regarding the certification life-cycle, the project proposes a valid state, and different invalid states (expired, revoked, obsolete) where the validity may decrease over time.
-In this regard, MEDINA is more focused on the EUCS-defined states.
-The most challenging point in both proposals, however, is how certificate transition decisions should be made.
-Here, the deliverable at hand includes more sources of information than AssureMOSS, e.g., including the operational effectiveness measures.

-1 https://assuremoss.eu
+&lt;sup>1 https://assuremoss.eu